 Residence Life will try to place students, who are living here the entire summer, into their fall spaces.
 It depends on numerous factors like whether your fall space will be available (or maybe it's closed for maintenance work or someone currently living there is staying for summer) but our goal to assign you to your fall space.
 You have better chance of getting placed into your fall space if you submit your Summer Housing Agreement before May 1.

-You are welcome to stay on campus at no additional charge from May 19–June 5.
-You'll stay in your current space until Turn-Around Days on May 24 and 25.
+You are welcome to stay on campus at no additional charge from May 18–June 4.
+You'll stay in your current space until Turn-Around Days on May 23–25.

 The entire summer housing fee (all periods) will be applied to your student account in May.
-Please refer to the Summer Rates sheet for more information.
+Please refer to the summer housing rates sheet for more information.
 Students may work out payment plans with the Student Accounts Office.

 Yes.
 To keep the cost of your housing down, Residence Life will assign you roommates.
 If you don't have enough roommates to fill a suite or apartment, Residence Life will assign other students to the open spaces.